tpierrain/Diverse/README.md

 Every time your test will run, it will use different random values for what matters in your *Domain*.

-The whole idea of a good *Fuzzer* is to be as easy to use as putting an hard-coded value.
+The whole idea of a good *Fuzzer* is to be as easy to use as it is to put an hard-coded value.

 ## Why the name Diverse?